Report inappropriate use here

 Our class texts this half term are:

-We will be exploring this book and working towards writing a tension narrative.
+We will be exploring this book and working towards writing a first-person narrative.

 Our PE days are Monday and Wednesday.
 Please come to school in your PE kit on these days.
 Uniform consists of black shorts/ tracksuit; a white t-shirt; Vine Tree PE hoody (optional) or black hoodie; and trainers.
 Please bring hair ties for long hair and tape to cover any earrings.